Jaswanthh22/Ai_Browser_Navigator/README.md

 👤 **Speaker: PM/Testing & Docs Lead**
 "Hello everyone!
 We are Team Kanyarasi and our hackathon project is **Web Navigator AI Agent**, based on the problem statement HACXPB002 by OneCompiler.

 The idea is to build an AI Agent that can take **natural language instructions** from the user, and then autonomously control a browser to fetch and structure information.
-For example, if a user says _'Search for laptops under 50k and list the top 5'_, our agent will plan the task, browse the web, extract results, and return them in a neat structured format.
+For example, if a user says _'Search for laptops under 50k and list the top 5'_, our agent will plan the task, browse the web, extract results,compare and return them in a neat structured format.

 To achieve this, we are combining a **local LLM for planning** with **browser automation tools** like Playwright or Selenium.
 We’ve divided our responsibilities into five roles to bring this prototype to life.
 Let’s walk you through them."